osslugaru/lugaru/README.md

 ## Compiling

-See the `COMPILING.txt` for compilation instructions on all supported platforms.
+See the `COMPILING.md` for compilation instructions on all supported platforms.

 ## Licensing